Holding Space is the Most Profound Gift You Can Give

-Holding space for someone is an incredibly profound, deeply human experience for the both the giver and the receiver.
+Holding space for someone is an incredibly profound, deeply human experience for both the giver and the receiver.
 It is a process in which both souls are witnessed and healed.

 It means walking side-by-side with another on their journey without judgment or expectations.
 It means bringing your whole self to that other person unconditionally.